GSA/site-scanning-documentation/pages/debugging-guide.md

 The following is a step by step means to looking for where bad data might come into the process and be incorporated in the final site scanning data files.

+_(To add: directions for running scans using the dev environment; how to track the progress and completion of the above steps.)_

 ## Analysis

 * Review [the original datasets themselves](https://github.com/GSA/federal-website-index/blob/main/builder/config.py) that are combined in order to generate the target URL list.
 One can look at the original source files or at [snapshots of them](https://github.com/GSA/federal-website-index/tree/main/data/snapshots) which were generated the last time that the target URL list was updated, in case the source files have changed in the interim.